Home » North American Cuisine » American Cuisine » 6-Ingredient Coconut Milk Pumpkin Pie (Dairy-Free)

-6-Ingredient Coconut Milk Pumpkin Pie (Dairy-Free)
+Coconut Milk Pumpkin Pie (Dairy-Free)

-Serve a wholesome homemade pumpkin pie for Thanksgiving.
-Made from scratch using Japanese pumpkin (also known as kabocha squash) and coconut milk, this pumpkin pie filling is nice and simple.
-Vegan, with no dairy, no oil, no weird ingredients.
+Serve a wholesome homemade Coconut Milk Pumpkin Pie for Thanksgiving.
+Made from scratch using canned pumpkin puree and coconut milk, this pumpkin pie filling is nice and simple.
+Vegan, dairy-free, no oil, no weird ingredients.
 Just pure pumpkin goodness!

 History & Origins

-Although pie originated in the Old World (it dates back to Ancient Greece!), pumpkin pie has American roots.
+Although pie originated in the Old World (it dates back to Ancient Greece), pumpkin pie has American roots.
 That’s because pumpkins are native to North America.

 When explorers brought pumpkins back to Europe in the 17th century, England produced the first variant of pumpkin pie.
 This pie used whole slices of pumpkin layered with apples, spices, and sugar; basically a regular apple pie with some pumpkin throw in.